ValentinaPy/valentinapy.github.io/_pages/about.md

 * Jan.
 2023: Was awarded the [AI2 Outstanding Intern of the Year Award](https://allenai.org/outstanding-interns)
 * Jan.
 2021: Awarded the Nadav Award for Excellence in Research.

-### Meetings
+<! -- ### Meetings
-If you would like to set up a meeting with me to chat about things like research, mentorship etc. you can use [this link](https://cal.com/valentinap) to schedule one.
+If you would like to set up a meeting with me to chat about things like research, mentorship etc. you can use [this link](https://cal.com/valentinap) to schedule one.-->

 ### Misc
 Besides this I love rowing (currently at Lake Washington Rowing Club) and going to the "cinemathèque".
 My Erdős number is 3 (Paul Erdős → Noga Alon → Ido Dagan → Me) and my Kevin Knight number is 2 (Kevin Knight → Yejin Choi → Me).